StefanOctavian/Simple-Event-Source/README.md

 // close the connection when you're done eventSource.close();
 ```
-When the connection to the server is lost, first an `ErrorEvent` is fired to
+When the connection to the server is lost, first an `ErrorEvent` is fired to the `onerror` handler, containing in its `error` property a Network Error that was thrown by the Fetch API, then a reconnection is attempted after 1 second by default.
+The reconnection timeout can be changed by the server by sending a `retry` field in the event stream, which is the number of milliseconds to wait before attempting to reconnect.

 ## API Reference
 ### `type EventSourceInit`
 ```ts